wstlabs/p5-Class-Factory-Abstract/README.md

   }
 ```

-Then down in your application:
+Then down in your app:

 ```
   my $factory = My::Widget::Factory->new();